 - Jurong Bird Park – it comes recommended by a friend whose family member is a registered guide for birds.
 Singapore Bird Park has some rare breeds including the blue macaw (wonderfully majestic blue color) and the Philippine Eagle on loan from The Philippines for “safe keeping.”
 I’ve noticed some cool birds so far – lots of cadmium yellow-beaked black birds called the myna, and in a museum a sample of “Birds of Paradise,” which has a rich history unto itself. https://www.wrs.com.sg/en/jurong-bird-park.html

-- Did you know, a museum in Singapore hosts awesome monthly weekend activities for kids (and adults coz I thoroughly enjoyed it too) – complete with story-telling of local folklore, a fun informative guided tour, and hands-on craft activity.
+- A museum in Singapore hosts awesome monthly weekend activities for kids (and adults coz I thoroughly enjoyed it too).
+You’ll be in for story-telling of local folklore, a fun informative guided tour, and hands-on craft activity.

 - Did you know that there are four official languages in Singapore?
 You see them in the subways.
 Which are they?
 When did it begin?